ipapasta/geometricExtremes/EXAMPLES.md

 X.N <- rmvnorm(N.X, mu, Sigma) # \boldsymbol{X}_N
 ```

-Here, the marginal distributions of the vector $`\boldsymbol{X}_N`$ are known and so is the true transformation to Laplace margins.
+Here, the marginal distributions of the vector `X.N` are known and so is the true transformation to Laplace margins.
 When the marginal distributions are unknown, one can use the $`\texttt{geometricExtremes}`$ function toLaplaceMargins as follows:

 ``` r
 # Upper/lower row of upper/lower quantiles above/below which to fit GPD tails